mblunier/betgame/brasil2014/README.txt

 Some pages are restricted to the administrator(s) maintaining a betgame instance.
 The "list" of administrator aliases is currently hard-coded in 'properties.py'.

 Once everything is initialized most of the required steps can be automated.
-This chapter describes the available functions (all URLs relative to the root):
+This chapter describes the available functions (all URLs relative to the root URL):

   /backup/{table}
 	Dumps the binary content of the indicated table.
 Available table